-- 1. Today we're going to play charades!
-You and your teacher (or family members or invited friends) can take turns acting out their honored person from Heb.
-11, and the other(s) will try to guess who they are portraying. - 2.
-All the people you showed in your charades were honored-by God-for their faith.
+1. Today we're going to play charades!
+Your teacher will divide you into groups and give each group some verses from Hebrews 11.
+As one team acts out their honored person, the other teams will try to guess who they are portraying.

+2. All the people you showed in your charades were honored-by God-for their faith.
 Take some time to think of someone you know who is a 'hero' of the faith.
 Your teacher will give you an Honor Roll certificate to design and fill out.
-Complete the certificate and honor your 'hero' by giving it to them.
+Complete the certificate and honor your 'hero' by giving it to him or her.

-Review: Ask your student to recite the definition for faith.
+Review: Ask a student to give the definition for faith worked out by the class.

-Review the importance of faith in the Christian life by displaying the following sentences on a whiteboard or chalkboard.
-Ask your student(s) to fill in the blanks.
+Review the importance of faith in the Christian life by displaying the following sentences on an overhead or chalkboard.
+Ask your students to fill in the blanks.

-- (a) Faith in God enables us to that we worship a Creator-God.
-Understand. - (b) Faith in God enables us to God.
-Please. - (c) Faith in God is necessary for our , our , our , and our daily with God.
+(a) Faith in God enables us to \\\\\\ that we worship a Creator-God.
+Understand.

+(b) Faith in God enables us to \\\\\ God.
+Please.

+(c) Faith in God is necessary for our \\\\\, our \\\\, and our daily \\\\\ with God.
 Salvation... justification... life (walk).